Claudette’s source

 "Slightly more concise version of `Usage`."

-return Usage(input_tokens=inp, output_tokens=out)
+return Usage(input_tokens=inp, output_tokens=out, cache_creation_input_tokens=cache_create, cache_read_input_tokens=cache_read)

 The constructor provided by Anthropic is rather verbose, so we clean it up a bit, using a lowercase version of the name.